 Acting as your own registered agent does carry some risks.
 If you choose to act as your own registered agent, then you must be present during regular business hours to accept legal documents and service of process in person on behalf of your LLC.
 This can make running the daily operations of your business difficult if your office address and mailing address are in separate locations.
 You also will be required to list your name and address on the Certificate of Formation if you choose to act as your own registered agent.
 This information will then be listed on the public record, negating the privacy benefits of forming an LLC mentioned earlier.
 Having your personal information on the public record also leaves it vulnerable to cybercriminals.

 If you choose to hire a professional service to act as your registered agent, these risks are no longer a factor.
 A professional registered agent service is a foreign or domestic business entity authorized to provide registered agent services in Mississippi.
 Professional service like this typically costs between $99–$299 per year, but it’s worth the investment.
 Many registered agent services are listed with the Mississippi Secretary of State as commercial registered agents, which makes finding them easier.

 Another benefit to hiring a professional service to act as your registered agent is the aforementioned privacy protection.
 Instead of listing your name and address on your Certificate of Formation, the registered agent service will list their company name and address.
 This allows your information to remain secure and off the public record.

 Considering the risks associated with acting as your own registered agent, I always recommend that new LLC owners hire a professional service.
-To learn more about Mississippi registered agents, click here.
+To learn more, read my guide about the best Mississippi registered agents.

 4. Choose Your Business Email Address